aolson078/stick_rpg_clone/README.md

 You can also deposit or withdraw cash at the bank.
 Any money left in the bank earns 1% interest each day.

-Jobs now offer promotions based on your stats.
-The office rewards intelligence and charisma while dealing drugs in the park relies on strength and charisma.
+Jobs now offer promotions based on your stats and the experience you build.
+The office rewards
+intelligence and charisma while dealing drugs in the park relies on strength and charisma.
 A new clinic job values intelligence and strength.
 Higher stats increase your job level and the pay you receive.
 The park offers a riskier "drug dealer" job at night that pays more but depends on strength and charisma.
+Working jobs now grants experience toward promotions.
+Each job has unique titles such as Intern or Nurse and awards a small stat bonus when you level up.
+Progress and experience are shown in the HUD so you always know how close you are to the next promotion.

 A new bar sells $10 tokens that can be used to play blackjack or the slots.
 Win games to earn extra tokens, or lose them if luck is not on your side.